kuramochi-coder/github-search-api/README.md

 ## Main Page Features

 1. Select category for search
-2. Type into the search bar and press enter on keyboard or click on search to start searching.
+2. Type into the search bar or press enter on keyboard or click on search to start searching.
+3. Autocomplete search results will display below the search bar as you type but this is subject to the rate limiter of GitHub API.

 ![Main Page Layout](/assets/image/home-page.png)